-\The Standard Occupational Classification (SOC) system is used by government agencies to classify workers into occupational categories for the purpose of collecting, calculating, or disseminating data.
+The Standard Occupational Classification (SOC) system is used by government agencies to classify workers into occupational categories for the purpose of collecting, calculating, or disseminating data.

-\\Cells highlighted in green are at or above the median hourly and median annual wage for all occupations in California.
-Cells highlighted in red are below the median hourly and median annual wage for all occupations in California was \$18.90 and the median annual wage for all occupations in California was \$39,315 for the first quarter of 2014.
+Cells highlighted in green are at or above the median hourly and median annual wage for all occupations in California.
+Cells highlighted in red are below the median hourly and median annual wage for all occupations in California.
+The median hourly wage for all occupations in California was \$18.90 and the median annual wage for all occupations in California was \$39,315 for the first quarter of 2014.